kalanicraig/community-archive-jekyll/pages/docs.md

 # Formatting
 {: .subheadline }

-Most of the formatting for images is taken care of by the metadata (see above).
+Most of the formatting for items is taken care of by individual item metadata (see above).

 To add additional text, add it below the second set of hyphens that mark the metadata at the beginning of each file.